I love my French Press.

-The immersion method combined with a mesh filter results in a rich, oily taste that is beautiful and unique.
-A full-bodied taste that is impossible to achieve with many more complicated and expensive methods.
+The French Press results in a rich, oily taste that is beautiful and unique.
+This is because the relatively large holes of the filters allows the thicker coffee microparticulates and creamier, oily particles to pass through.
+It means a delicious full-bodied taste that is impossible to achieve with many more complicated and expensive methods.

 How To Choose A French Press